 Prior to joining the Drucker School, Imerman was a faculty member at Lehigh University, where he was assistant professor of finance and held the Theodore A. Lauer Distinguished Chair of Investments.
-Prior to his tenure-track role at Lehigh, he was a postdoctoral researcher at Princeton University.
+Prior to his tenure-track role at Lehigh, he was an NSF-funded postdoctoral researcher at Princeton University.

-Imerman’s primary areas of expertise are in credit risk modeling, banking, financial regulation, risk management, structured finance, and financial technology.
+Professor Imerman’s primary areas of expertise are in credit risk modeling, banking, financial regulation, risk management, structured finance, and financial technology.
 He has presented on all of these topics at academic conferences, seminars, regulators’ offices, and executive training sessions across the United States and on three different continents.
-Imerman’s research has been published in highly regarding banking, risk management, and quantitative economics journals.
-His most recent research examines the impact of technological innovation on financial services, more commonly known as “fintech.”
+Imerman’s research has been published in highly regarded banking, risk management, and quantitative economics journals.
+His most recent research examines the impact of technological innovation on financial services, more commonly known as “FinTech.”

-Before his career in academia, Imerman worked as an analyst on Wall Street supporting high grade credit corporate bond and credit derivatives traders.
-He received his PhD in finance and economics and BS in finance from Rutgers University.
+Before his career in academia, Imerman worked as an analyst on Wall Street supporting high-grade corporate bond and credit derivatives traders.
+He received both his PhD in finance and economics and BS in finance from Rutgers University.